Frequently Asked Questions

 For technical support or if you need help with downloading the game, please contact [email protected].

-The game is designed for students from age 9 to 14 (upper primary school to lower secondary / middle school).
-The game is fit for all students in class as they start from teaching the basic concepts before in-game application.
+The STEM Series is designed for students aged 9 to 14 (upper primary to lower secondary / late elementary to middle school).
+The games is fit for all students regardless of learner’s diversity as they are designed to introduce basic concepts from scratch before progressing to in-game application.

-We recommend students to play in groups of 2-3 per device for an optimal experience, but any number of people in a group works.
+We recommend students to play in groups of 2-3 per device for an optimal experience, but the games can also be played individually or in larger groups.

-Please contact our team [email protected] to learn more.
+Please contact our team at [email protected] to learn more.

-Dot Dot Fire’s STEM program encourages kids to find their own paths to success and experiment with different methods of solving the problems placed in front of them.
-This encourages a fundamentally STEM mindset instead of simply combining Science, Tech, Engineering, and Maths.
-The series also has a strong focus on soft skills such as hand-eye coordination, decision-making, and problem-solving.
+Dot Dot Fire’s STEM Series encourages kids to find their own paths to success and experiment with different methods of solving the problems placed in front of them.
+This encourages a fundamentally STEM mindset instead of simply combining Science, Tech, Engineering, and Mathematics.
+The Series also has a strong focus on soft skills such as hand-eye coordination, decision-making, and problem-solving.
 We also bring the program from virtual to reality with suggested activities and a proprietary hands-on device.

 Teaching guides are available for teachers in school.
 The STEM concepts are taught in-game, which means the teacher becomes a facilitator and has the ability to give students individual attention as they see fit.
 Teachers are given space to help those in need and a launching pad to elaborate on the concepts taught to better cater for learner diversity.

-Almost all 10 games have some form of numerical scoring mechanism.
-The higher the score, the better they have applied their knowledge, although for some games, this may not be a true reflection of conceptual understanding, as hand-eye coordination and other skills may also be involved.
+Most of the games have some form of numerical scoring mechanism.
+In most cases, the higher this score, the better the kid has applied their knowledge.
+However, for some games, this may not be a true reflection of conceptual understanding, as hand-eye coordination and other skills may also be involved.